tushardubey/TaskSphere/README.md

    MYSQL_PASSWORD=<your-mysql-password>
    ```

+3. **Set up Jenkins:**

+   - Install Jenkins on your system.
+   - Add the necessary plugins, such as Docker Pipeline and Git.
+   - Create a Jenkins job and point it to this repository.
+   - Configure the pipeline to automate the following steps:
+     - Clone the code.
+     - Build Docker images.
+     - Deploy the application using Docker Compose.

-3. Build and run the application:
+4. **Build and run the application locally:**

    ```bash
    docker-compose up --build
    ```

-4. Access the application:
+5. **Access the application:**

    - **Frontend:** `http://localhost`
    - **Admin Panel:** `http://localhost/admin`